anicholakos/complete_fxos_tutorial/source/episode06.rst

 SaveNotes Application
 ---------------------

 OK.
-Lets get going with understand the code and how the Local Storage API has been used to persist (save) notes in our application.
+Let's get going with understand the code and how the Local Storage API has been used to persist (save) notes in our application.